Updated: February 2022

 The birth of the placenta is my least favourite part of the birth process.
-I know I have ‘issues’ and I’m working on them.
 Hopefully writing this blog post will be therapeutic as well as informative.
-I am going to refrain from referring to the birth of the placenta as the ‘third stage’ of labour because I don’t believe in the concept of stages of labour.
+I am going to refrain from referring to the birth of the placenta as the ‘third stage’ of labour because the concept of stages of labour is rubbish.

 What’s the big deal?

 Postpartum haemorrhage is historically and globally the leading cause of maternal death (World Health Organization).
 The most dangerous time for a woman during the birth process is after her baby is born, around the time the placenta is birthed.
 Whilst the mother and baby meet face to face, and the family greet their new member, there is a lot of important work going on behind the scenes (ie. inside the woman).

 This is an overview of what happens to ensure the placenta is born and the blood vessels feeding the placenta stop bleeding.
 I cover the physiology of childbirth in-depth in my book Reclaiming Childbirth and my online course Childbirth Physiology.

 Before baby is born

 Birth does not happen in distinct stages and the birth of the placenta is part of a complex process that begins before the baby is born.
 Oxytocin makes the uterus contract.
 Oxytocin is released by the posterior pituitary gland (in the brain) during labour to regulate contractions.
 It is one of the key birthing/bonding hormones.
 As the birth of the baby becomes imminent, high levels of oxytocin are circulating in the mother’s blood stream.
 This creates strong uterine contractions which move the baby through the vagina, and prepare the mother and baby for post-birth bonding behaviours.

 After baby is born